How do I troubleshoot problems establishing communication over VPC peering?

 - Verify that the security group rules allow network traffic between the peered VPCs.

-- Verify using VPC flow logs that the required traffic isn't rejected at the source or destination.
-This rejection might occur due to the permissions associated with security groups or network ACLs of the source or destination.
+- Use VPC flow logs to verify that the required traffic isn't rejected at the source or destination.
+This rejection might occur due to the missing rules under security groups or network ACLs of the source or destination.